wwarthen/RomWBW/Source/Doc/Applications.md

 An adaptation of Robert Kramer's Remote CP/M File Transfer Program with support for XModem and YModem transfers.

+**NOTE**: ZMD does not do ZModem transfers.
+The Z in ZMD refers to Z-System compatibility.

 #### Syntax

 `ZMD` *\<mode\>\<protocol\>\<unit\>* [*\<filename\>*]